 - Read books and other resources and lead the revitalization effort yourself (as the senior or solo pastor).

 - Work with a church consultant who can guide you through a revitalization process.

 - Assign a staff member or lay leader the task of leading the revitalization process.
 This method has some dangers which we would like to discuss with you; generally speaking, only the pastor can or should try to lead a church through this process.

 - Whet the church’s appetite for change.
 Use sermons, lessons, visits to thriving churches and personal conversations to grow a holy dissatisfaction with the current condition of your church along with a vision for a better future.

 - Secure buy-in from the church’s leadership team.
 You cannot do this without their support and cooperation.
 If your church is not effectively making disciples of Christ and your leaders are strongly opposed to a revitalization effort, you should consider relocating.

 - Start with an assessment of the church’s current condition.
 We’d love to talk to you about your options.
 Your best option might be the Comprehensive Church Assessment which I can offer to your church.

-- Write an assessment report, or prayerfully work through the assessment results with the church’s leadership team or transition team on a retreat day or days.
+- Write an assessment report, or prayerfully work through the assessment results from a church consultation process with the church’s leadership team or transition team on a retreat day or days.